What are you teaching your child today?

 This is not a traditional homeschool preschool curriculum.

-I designed this program to be something you can do quickly – each day is only about 45 minutes long.
+I designed this program to be something you can do quickly – each day is only about 45 minutes to 1 hour long.
 Don’t have time for that?
-Do it throughout the day (you can totally break things up!).
+Break it up throughout the day (this program is flexible!).

 Playing Preschool can be done while the baby is napping.
 It can be done with a baby on your hip.
 It can be done all day long in short 5 minute bursts.
 It can be done in a playroom, in a school room or on the floor of your family room (that’s where I teach my kids!).